-Strategy Component Description Competencies RPS is the recognized industry leader in predictive modelling of hydrocarbon incidents and no competency test and training is warranted.
-Reporting RPS developed Study Op1 IP.
-Provision of location, start time, volume and duration of spill memorandum to RPS.
-Forecast modelling daily report including forecast modelling inputs, outputs, validation and uncertainties and modelling results uploaded daily to a secure website by RPS for Planning Officer, Environment Officer and Study Op2 PI.
+Strategy Component Description Cooper Energy (Planning Officer) will provide the location, start time, volume, and duration of the spill memorandum to RPS.
+Forecast modelling daily report including forecast modelling inputs, outputs, validation and uncertainties and modelling results uploaded daily to a secure website by RPS for the Planning Officer, Environment Officer and Study Op2 PI.
 Review and Auditing Review of operational forecast modelling by Environment Officer and AMOSC.
-Annual internal review of Study Op1 Strategy and Study IP (methodology, procedures, processes) by Environment Officer with period between reviews no longer than 12 months.
-Non-conformances recorded with follow-up by Environment Officer within 2 weeks.
-Responsibilities IC: Overall responsibility for implementation of the Strategy and IP.
-Planning Officer: Environment Officer (or delegate): Ongoing review and approval of the Study Op1 IP.
-Day-today coordination of the study results.
+Annual internal review of Study Op1 Monitoring Strategy and Study IP (methods, procedures and processes) by the Environment Officer with the period between reviews no longer than 12 months.
+Non-conformances were recorded with follow-up by the Environment Officer within 2 weeks.
+Responsibilities IC: Overall responsibility for the implementation of the Strategy and IP.
+Planning Officer: Interface between IC and Environment Officer.
+Provides necessary spill input parameters to PI.
+Communicate forecast modelling results to response personnel.
+Communicate with RPS, AMSA, and AMOSC as required regarding forecasting modelling.
+Environment Officer (or delegate): Ongoing review and approval of the Study Op1 IP.
+Day-to-day coordination of the study results.
 Carry out periodic internal reviews of IP implementation.
 Oversee external audits.
-Ensure information from Studies Op2 (Hydrocarbon Spill Surveillance and Tracking) and Op4 (Coastal Shoreline Assessment) provided to RPS.
+Ensure information from Studies Op2 (Hydrocarbon Spill Surveillance and Tracking) and Op4 (Coastal Shoreline Assessment) is provided to RPS.
 Ensure information from Study Op1 is provided to the PI of Study Op2.
-Provide advice as required to IC and Planning Officer.
+Provide advice as required to IC and the Planning Officer.
 Communications with NOPSEMA's Environment Division.
 PI (RPS): Review / update Study Op1 IP Daily implementation of this IP.
-Provision by RPS of quasi-real-time modelling and daily updates to a secure website Provision by RPS of advice with respect to modelling forecasts to Cooper Energy Environment Officer and Planning Officer.
-Ensure availability of RPS staff 24 hours a day for 7 days a week for consultation of modelling results with response personnel.
-Relevant References and Guidelines RPS Guidelines
+Provision by RPS of quasi-real-time modelling and daily updates to a secure website.
+Provide Cooper Energy with advice concerning modelling forecasts.
+Ensure availability of RPS staff 24 hours a day, 7 days a week, for consultation Relevant References and Guidelines regarding modelling results with response personnel. • RPS Guidelines